janphilippthiele/atlas_decomposition_agent/README.md

 5. The decomposition results can be found in the ```data/decompositions/new_decompositions/[your_dataset_name]``` directory

 # References
-The code in this project was implemented with the help of the Claude Sonnet 4.5 by Anthropic.
+The code in this project was implemented with the help of Claude Sonnet 4.5 by Anthropic.